 Have you chosen your 2021 resolutions for becoming a better leader – defining ‘better leader’ however you prefer?
 I suspect not many people do this, so I urge you to set some leadership goals that are more novel and developmental than most new-year commitments.
-My suggestions concern not common advice like find a good mentor or seek feedback, but the essential substance of excellent leadership.
+My suggestions concern, not common advice like finding a good mentor or seeking feedback, but the essential substance of excellent leadership.

 Here, among infinite possibilities, are some worthy aspirations you can consider and customise as you deem best: